 Provincial TB Services (TBS) provides TB consultation for healthcare providers across BC.
-We also manage the majority of active TB cases and coordinate the case management of drug-resistant TB and complex pediatric cases.
+We also manage most patients with TB Disease and coordinate the case management of drug-resistant TB and complex pediatric patients.

-We provide approximately 25,000 points of service in the lower mainland, and approximately 800 TB clinic visits a month.
+We provide approximately 25,000 service points in the lower mainland and about 800 TB clinic visits monthly.
 We offer testing, diagnosis and treatment to marginalized individuals exposed to TB in urban and rural or remote areas.

 We lead the implementation of the TB Strategic Plan and incorporate digital solutions into TB care.